viplazylmht/sql-datalineage/README.md

 > [!TIP]
 > You can render to json format using `datalineage.renderer.JsonRenderer` class, or customize your own renderer.
 >
-> Here is the chart of above result:
+> Here is the flow-chart of the above result:
 > ```mermaid
 > %%{init: {"flowchart": {"defaultRenderer": "elk"}} }%%
 > graph LR